PetarMc1/Minecraft-Items-API/CONTRIBUTING.md

 # Contributing Guide
 How to Contribute
-Thank you for considering contributing to the Minecraft-Items-API!
+Thank you for considering contributing to the Minecraft-Items-API project!
 I appreciate your help in making the API better.

 ## Submitting Contributions